Gurpreetkaur2006/TRACELNS/README.md

 ### Problem Statement

-Cybercrime helpline and FIR data is typically logged complaint-by-complaint with no easy way to see whether a phone number, UPI ID, or modus operandi has appeared before.
+Cybercrime helpline and FIR data is typically logged complaint-by-complaint with no easy way to see whether a phone number, UPI ID,  has appeared before.
 Repeat offenders and organized fraud rings stay hidden in plain sight simply because nobody connects complaint #45 to complaint #312.
 This project builds a working prototype of a tool that closes that gap, using only client-side technology so it can run on any system without IT setup, internet access, or a backend server.

 ### What It Does